 In the northern region of Kyoto Prefecture, 8,000 pines grow on a sandbar that rises out of Miyazu Bay.
 The treeline stretches over the ocean from one coast to another.
 If you bend over and stick your head between your legs, they look like a bridge in the sky.
 Along with Matsushima Bay and Miyajima Island, Amanohashidate is one of the top three most scenic views in Japan.

 The rugged Shiretoko Peninsula is part of an unspoiled national park in Hokkaido.
 From April to November, you can take sightseeing cruises along the coastline to cliffs and waterfalls that are otherwise inaccessible.
 The highlight of the journey is the wildlife on the rocky beaches and in the ocean.
-On any given day, you might spot dolphins, whales, brown bears, and more.
+Depending on the season, you might spot dolphins, whales, brown bears, and more.